 We offer nature walks in the area, hikes in Rocky Mountain National Park (trailheads are adjacent to the property), a boat ride on Grand Lake, fireside chats & discussion groups, an interactive team challenge, as well as “down time” for hanging out, socializing, reading, games; or just relaxing and taking in the beauty of the environs.

 A variety of body therapies are offered by licensed practitioners who volunteer their time all weekend.
 These include Massage, Energy Work, Acupuncture, Reflexology, and Chiropractic.
-Each morning we offer brief sessions of Yoga, Meditation, T'ai Ji, and Qigong.
+Each morning we offer brief sessions of Yoga, Qigong, Exercise, and Meditation.

 Lodging & Meals

 Although the rooms sleep up to 6 people, only 2-4 people share a room; and the bathrooms are shared throughout.
 Each retreat is limited to 40 participants and 10 volunteers.
 Included in the retreat are breakfast, lunch, and dinner.
 Shadowcliff strives to provide healthy, fresh, delicious meals prepared and served using a “compassionate kitchen” model.

 Transportation & Directions

 To ensure that everyone is able to attend (and for less impact on the environment and the wallet), we organize a carpool that leaves from Denver at 10am on Thursday morning.
 With good traffic, the trip takes 2 hours, and detailed driving directions are provided for everyone.